phelluy/DLAA_2025/README.md

 This notebook creates a subfolder `plotdiag` where you can check the results of the training on the testing part of the dataset.

+## Bonus

-BONUS: there is also a notebook `ts_dataset.ipynb` that you can download to your Google Drive to see how the dataset can be generated through OpenAI compatible API calls.
+- there is also a notebook `ts_dataset.ipynb` that you can download to your Google Drive to see how the dataset can be generated through OpenAI compatible API calls.
+- there is a Python script `mini_llm.py` to see how to train a toy LLM from scratch.

+## License

 All the code and documents in this repository can be use freely.
 If you use them you can cite the associated paper: